reactivego/rx/README.md

 ## Acknowledgements
 This library started life as the [Reactive eXtensions for Go](https://github.com/alecthomas/gorx) library by *Alec Thomas*.
 Although the library has been through the metaphorical meat grinder a few times, its DNA is still clearly present in this library and I owe Alec a debt of grattitude for the work he has made so generously available.

+The image *Gophers are doing experiments* was borrowed from the [Go on Mobile](https://github.com/golang/mobile) project and uploaded there by Google's *Hana Kim*.

 ## License
 This library is licensed under the terms of the MIT License.
 See [LICENSE](LICENSE) file in this repository for copyright notice and exact wording.